-If your looking for the perfect Halloween treat that is adorable but fast and simple then look no further!
+If you’re looking for the perfect Halloween treat that is adorable, yet fast and simple, then look no further!
 These Orange and Chocolate Pudding Jack-O’-Lanterns are so cute and take no time at all to make!

-Start with some oranges!
+Start with oranges!
 One batch will make 5 Jack-O’-Lanterns.

 Start by cutting the tops of the oranges off (as pictured below).
 Save the tops, they will be the lids.